Wire-Network/wire-docs/docs/smart-contract-development/smart-contract-basics.md

 #### CONTRACT Definition

-The `CONTRACT` keyword is utilized to inform the compiler that we are defining an Wire smart contract.
+The `CONTRACT` keyword is utilized to inform the compiler that we are defining a Wire smart contract.
 It is followed by the contract's name and the base class from which this contract inherits.

 ```cpp title="project/contractname.cpp"
     CONTRACT contractname : public sysio::contract {